On March 29, 1994, 18-year-old James Blackshire and 17-year-old Antrone Johnson

 , both students at Seagoville High School in Dallas, Texas, were accused of having oral sex with a 13-year-old girl.

-On February 6, 1995, Johnson pleaded guilty to aggravated sexual assault and received a 10-year deferred adjudication—meaning that if he remained arrest-free for 10 years, the conviction would be vacated—and he was placed on probation and fined $750.
+On February 6, 1995, Johnson pled guilty to aggravated sexual assault and received a 10-year deferred adjudication—meaning that if he remained arrest-free for 10 years, the conviction would be vacated—and he was placed on probation and fined $750.

-That same day, Blackshire pleaded guilty to aggravated sexual assault and received a 10-year deferred adjudication as well.
+That same day, Blackshire pled guilty to aggravated sexual assault and received a 10-year deferred adjudication as well.
 He was required to pay an $875 fine at the rate of $25 per month, a $5 per month sex offender fee, and to enroll in a sexual abuse therapy program.

 On August 28, 1995, Blackshire was arrested when he appeared for a probation appointment for failing to pay $210 in probation fees and failing to attend the sexual abuse therapy program.
-He was appointed an attorney and on September 5, 1995, he pleaded guilty to failing to pay the probation fees and to failing to complete the therapy program.
+He was appointed an attorney and on September 5, 1995, he pled guilty to failing to pay the probation fees and to failing to complete the therapy program.
 He was sentenced to 40 years in prison.

 Ten days later, on September 15, 1995, Johnson was accused of having sexual intercourse with another 13-year-old girl.
 Both were students at the high school, and the incident was alleged to have occurred in a bathroom at the school.

 The case was presented to a grand jury, which refused to return an indictment.
 When the victim’s father became involved, the case was presented once more to a second grand jury, which returned a misdemeanor indictment for public lewdness.